DanecLacey/SmaxKernels/README.md

 cmake .. -DCMAKE_PREFIX_PATH=$INSTALL_PATH
 make
 ```
-There are pre-made benchmarks of `Smax` kernels, as well as optional third party kernels, which all in `/benchmarks`.
+There are pre-made benchmarks of the kernels provided by `SmaxKernels`, as well as optional third party kernels to compare against, which are all found in `/benchmarks`.
 Very basic tests are provided in the `/tests` subdirectory.
 More realistic examples can be found in `/applications`.

 ## Notice ##
 This project is very much still in development, and many features may be unfinished or broken.